-For me, the honest solution is to look intently at my right hand as it appears in the mirror, memorise, and, after making each mark, return it as nearly as possible to its former pose, the moment of attention between brushstrokes.
+For me, the honest solution is to look intently at my right hand as it appears in the mirror, memorise, and, after making each mark, return it as nearly as possible to its former pose, thus catching the moment of attention between brushstrokes.
 It’s not easy.

 Painting in the open air is subject to weather and seasonal changes.
 Usually I find it’s best to face south (contra jour) as the scene is then consistently back-lit.
 However, to escape observation from my neighbours – nice as they are – I ended up in an east-west orientation.
 This means the light changes too much on sunny days, so rainy, cloudy days are the best.
 Progress is unusually slow!